 On sports day the houses compete against each other to win extra house points (pebbles) too.

 House points are added up each week.
-On a Friday morning the house captains visit each year group classroom to collect the pebbles that have been awarded to their houses throughout the week, before passing them on to Mr Leech's office for an official count and safe-keeping overnight!
+On a Friday morning the house captains visit each year group classroom to collect the pebbles that have been awarded to their houses throughout the week, before passing them on to Mr Frankland's office for an official count and safe-keeping overnight!
 In our weekly, Friday morning assembly the pebbles are added to those earned on previous weeks and, cue that drumroll again, the leader board is updated.

 In November, January, March and July the winning house for the period up until then is announced and rewarded with a special treat.
 Each house then meets to agree what they would like to have for their reward if they are the winners next time.